West Side Park: Capacity and Dimensions

 However, upon the announcement of West Side Park (II) in 1893, the new park's foul lines were stated to be 340 ft, "130 ft further than the old west side fence."
-[Chicago Inter Ocean, April 16, 1893, p.
-8] That would indicate distances of 210 ft at West Side Park (I).
+That would indicate distances of 210 ft at West Side Park (I).

 Gallery 1

 The second West Side Park (1893–1915)

+The second West Side Park was a few blocks west-southwest of the first one, on a larger block bounded by Taylor, Wood, Polk and Lincoln (renamed Wolcott in 1939) Streets.
+It was located at 41°52′13″N 87°40′21″W.

+A ballpark on the site was first constructed in 1888 for the Garden City Athletic Club.
+(Chicago is "The Garden City".)
+It was also the part-time home of the Chicago Maroons minor league club that year.
+The Maroons' first game on the new lot came on May 5, 1888.
+During the next few years, the ballpark hosted a variety of Chicago City League ball games and other events.